Phil-Barber/Tasker/README.md

 ### Member view
 Displays lists of open tasks assigned to:
 * Member
-* groups / teams the member is part of
+* Groups / Teams the member is part of

 Ability to order tasks by:
 * urgency
-* team / group / individual
+* Team / Group / individual
 * date created

 List can be filtered by: